Pallavi-A-12/forage-midas/README.md

 * Database operations with H2
 * Debugging and testing in Java applications

-## Certifiacte of Completion Forage Job Simulation virtual Job Experience
+## Certifiacate of Completion Forage Job Simulation virtual Job Experience

 ![certicate of completion](./docs/forageC1.png)